deHasara/CompileDB/prototype/experiments/synthetic/README.md

     workloads/example2_synthetic_rr.json
 ```

-For each run, preserve the component-level estimated costs along with:
+For each run, preserve the component-level estimated costs.
+The outputs are written to `output.csv`.

-- workload name;
-- mapping configuration;
-- selected component name;
-- estimated select cost;
-- estimated insert cost; and
-- estimated combined component cost.

-The final raw table uses the combined component cost.

-## 5. Construct the raw cost CSV
+## 4. Construct the raw cost CSV

-Combine the 54 runs into:
+Combine the 54 runs into a single CSV:

 ```text
 ER-experiments - Sheet19.csv